dg405/Capstone/README.md

 ## Running the Server Locally

-From within the directory first ensure you are working using your created virtual environment and have changed the `database_path` in `models.py` to reflect your local database path.
+From within the directory first ensure you are using your created virtual environment and have changed the `database_path` in `models.py` to reflect your local database path.

 To run the server, execute: